Philips MA 5C

 The unusually-shaped bowl can clearly be seen from this angle.

-The bottom of the bowl is completely clear to allow a maximum amount of light to go directly downwards.
+The underside of the bowl is completely clear, in order to allow a maximum amount of light to go directly downwards.

 The bowl is held in place with an aluminium ring - making it quite heavy.
 The interior of the lantern is clean and the paint finish is in good condition.